/ Girolibero / to know pack

 Maya Mobile: intuitive and easy to use

-Why we like it: what impressed us most about Maya Mobile is how clearly and easily everything is explained right from the start.
-The choice of plans, the installation process, and the support all work seamlessly.
-We tested it in Albania and Montenegro and can confirm its reliability.
-Additionally, there is the option to customize navigation packages, a useful hotspot function, and an excellent connection speed.
+Why we like it: we were impressed by how clearly and easily everything is explained right from the start.
+The selection of plans, installation process, and support all work seamlessly.
+We tested Maya Mobile in Albania and Montenegro and can confirm its reliability.
+You can also customize navigation packages and use the useful hotspot function.
+The connection speed is excellent.

 In a word: easy.